Raspberry ketone: Preparation

 Since the natural abundance of raspberry ketone is very low, it is prepared industrially by a variety of methods from chemical intermediates.
 One of the ways this can be done is through a Claisen-Schmidt condensation followed by catalytic hydrogenation.
 First, acetone is condensed with 4-hydroxybenzaldehyde to form an α,β-unsaturated ketone.
 Then the alkene part is reduced to the alkane.
 This two-step method produces raspberry ketone in 99% yield.
 There is a less expensive hydrogenation catalyst, nickel boride, which also demonstrates high selectivity towards hydrogenation of the double bond of enone.

 Uses

 Raspberry ketone is sometimes used in perfumery, in cosmetics, and as a food additive to impart a fruity odor.
 It is one of the most expensive natural flavor components used in the food industry.
 The natural compound can cost as much as $20,000 per kg.
-Synthetic raspberry ketone is cheaper, with estimates ranging from a couple of dollars per pound to one fifth of the cost of the natural product.

 Marketing

 Although products containing this compound are marketed for weight loss, there is no clinical evidence for this effect in humans.
-They are called "ketones", because of the ketone (acetone) group at their end, which is shared with ketone bodies.
+They are called "ketones" because of the ketone (acetone) group at their end, which is shared with ketone bodies.